 By train the journey from Kampar to Butterworth near Penang Island is scheduled to take just over 2 hours.

-There are currently 5 train services a day from Kampar to Butterworth Railway Station near Penang Island.
+There are currently 2 train services a day from Kampar to Penang available to book online.

 Use the Search Box below to buy your train tickets from Kampar to Penang.